 - Look at how dumb, superstitious, and oppressive they were.
 Aren’t you glad you didn’t live then?*

 - Look at how smart, chivalrous, beautiful they were.
 Don’t you wish you lived then?

 - Look at this culture.
 I examine it thoroughly, and discover that they did things, upon which I pronounce no judgments whatsoever.

 Of the three, most fall into the first two, but I like the last the least.
 The first two types of authors at least strike me as human beings with something to say.
-The temptation to try and avoid is that of swinging entirely into the other camp.
 Henry Charles Lea’s The Ordeal, written in an era when the progressive ascent of democratic modernism seemed the only future, falls into the first camp.
 He examines the medieval practice of trial by various ordeals to illuminate the progress we have made since then.
 He comes not to praise, but bury.

 We can admire much about this book.
 It is not an uninformed screed, nor is it a hit-piece on the Middle Ages itself, for he mentions that trial by ordeal happened in many other ancient cultures.
 He has a lot of primary source texts and reports things with some air of detachment.
 If his overall point is clear, as I said earlier, at least he has a point.
 Like Chesterton, Lewis, and other of my literary heroes, I like the Middle Ages but need to contend with the fact that they did have trials by ordeal, and do I really want to substitute a jury for a hot piece of iron?